GoyaPtyLtd/FMTest/README.md

 # FMTest

+_FileMaker 2024/21 is required as FMTest uses the new JSONArray functions!_

 FMTest is a collection of Custom Functions and Scripts to assist you in testing your calculations and scripts with a minimal reliance on structure.
 At the smallest you can simply write a script like this:
 ```
 Set Variable [ $myvariable ; A_Calc_Or_ScriptResult_ToTest ]